National Compact Stellarator Experiment: Compact stellarators

 As the magnitude of the problem with the tokamak became evident, fusion teams around the world began to take a fresh look at other design concepts.
 Among a number of ideas noted during this process, the stellarator in particular appeared to have a number of potential changes that would greatly improve its performance.

-The basic idea of the stellarator was to use the layout of the magnets to cancel out soon drift, but the simple designs of the 1950s did not do this to the degree needed.
+The basic idea of the stellarator was to use the layout of the magnets to cancel out ion drift, but the simple designs of the 1950s did not do this to the degree needed.
 A greater problem were the instabilities and collisional effects that greatly increased the diffusion rates.
 In the 1980s it was noted that one way to improve tokamak performance was to use non-circular cross-sections for the plasma confinement area; ions moving in these non-uniform areas would mix and break up the formation of large-scale instabilities.
 Applying the same logic to the stellarator appeared to offer the same advantages.
 Yet, as the stellarator lacked, or lowered, the plasma current, the plasma would be more stable from the start.

 When one considers the magnet layout needed to achieve both goals, a twisted path around the circumference of the device as well as many smaller twists and mixes along the way, the design becomes extremely complex, well beyond the abilities of conventional design tools.
 It was only through the use of massively parallel computers that the designs could be studied in depth, and suitable magnet designs created.
 The result was a very compact device, significantly smaller outside than a classical design for any given volume of plasma, with a low aspect ratio.
 Lower aspect ratios are highly desirable, because they allow a machine of any given power to be smaller, which lowers construction costs.

 By the late 1990s the studies into new stellarator designs had reached a suitable point for the construction of a machine using these concepts.
 In comparison to the stellarators of the 1960s, the new machines could use superconducting magnets for much higher field strengths, be only slightly larger than the Model C yet have far larger plasma volume, and have a plasma area inside that varied from circular to planar and back while twisting several times.